parker-riggs/CS4100-Project1/README.md

 3. `make run`

-- Builds if needed
+- Builds and tokenizes if needed
-- Runs `PlagarismDetector` on the configured examples directory
+- Runs `./cmos` in all vs all mode
-- Produces `tokens.txt` and `PlagarismReport.txt`
+- Produces `PlagarismReport.txt`

 4. `make test bills_01.c`

-- Builds if needed
+- Builds and tokenizes if needed
 - Requires one selected file name after `test` (for example `bills_01.c`)
-- Tokenizes every file in the selected examples directory
-- Runs `cmos` and filters the report to only `bills_01.c vs other_file.c` pairs
+- Runs `./cmos bills_01.c` for one vs all comparisons
 - Prints a final plagiarism decision for the selected file using a similarity threshold

 5. `make clean`